aledeluca/academic-kickstart/content/talk/the-oc-sequence/index.md

 +++
-title = "The Sequence of Open and Closed Prefixes of a Sturmian word" date = 2019-01-24T14:01:06+01:00  # Schedule page publish date. draft = false
+title = "The Sequence of Open and Closed Prefixes of a Sturmian Word" date = 2019-01-24T14:01:06+01:00  # Schedule page publish date. draft = false